Piet Steenkamp

 Petrus Antonius Josephus Maria "Piet" Steenkamp (8 March 1925 – 8 January 2016) was a Dutch politician of the Christian Democratic Appeal (CDA) party.

+Early and personal life

 From 1949 to 1954, Steenkamp was a business economics employee in his father's factory, the N.V.
-Uithoornse Bacon and Conservenfabriek "De Hoorn".
-He was then a member of the Board of Directors of this company until September 1, 1966.
+Uithoornse Bacon en Conservenfabriek "De Hoorn".
+He was then a member of the board of directors of this company until 1 September 1966.
 He introduced the distribution of profits and employee participation in the plant.